Kodkey/KDashboard/README.md

   * deleting cells
   * creating groups with two cells

+  To do so, you have to long-press cells to start dragging them.
+Then you can drop them wherever you want.
+This will perform a specific action according to where you drop it and how long dragged it over an another cell.
+Remember, this work like an iOS/Android main screen

 ## Usage

  Well I will describe my object usage as simple as possible: